robsmi-msfte/AVDBlueprint/README.md

 ## Tips

-* About the Group Policy settings that are applied to the WVD session host computers, during the Blueprint deployment.
-There are two sections of Group Policy settings applied to the WVD session hosts:
+* About the Group Policy settings that are applied to the AVD session host computers, during the Blueprint deployment.
+There are two sections of Group Policy settings applied to the AVD session hosts:

     - **FSLogix settings**
     - **"RDP session host lockdown" settings**

 The FSLogix are there to enable the FSLogix profile management solution.
 During Blueprint deployment, some of the parameters are evaluated and used to create a variable for the FSLogix profile share UNC, as it exits in this particular deployment.
 That value is then written to a new GPO that is created just prior to the share UNC enumeration, and is only applied to an OU object, also created prior to the share UNC enumeration.
-With respect to the **"RDP session host lockdown"** settings, those are set by default, based on various security recommendations, made by Microsoft and others.
-The **"RDP session host lockdown** settings are all set in a script file called **'Create-AzAADDSJoinedFileshare.ps1'**.
-There is one setting that is not available in that file, which is a Group Policy start script entry, for a script that is downloaded and run by each WVD session host, on their next Startup ***after they have received and applied their new group policy***.
+With respect to the **"RDP session host redirection"** settings, those are set by default, based on various security recommendations, made by Microsoft and others.
+The **"RDP session host redirection** settings are all set in a script file called **'CreateAADDSFileShare_ConfigureGP.ps1'**.
+There is one setting that is not available in that file, which is a Group Policy start script entry, for a script that is downloaded and run by each AVD session host, on their next Startup ***after they have received and applied their new group policy***.
 Here is the workflow of the chain of events that lead up to the session hosts becoming fully functional.

-1. WVD Session Hosts are created, and joined to the AAD DS domain.
+1. AVD session host VMs are created, and joined to the AAD DS domain.
 This happens in the artifact **"WVDDeploy.json"**.
 2. Later the "management VM" is created, and joined to the domain.
 This domain join triggers a reboot, and the JoinDomain extension waits for the machine to reboot and check in before the "MGMTVM" artifact continues.
 3. After the management VM reboots, the next section of "MGMTVM" artifact initiates running a custom script, which is downloaded from Azure storage, to the management VM.
-4. The Managment VM runs the 'Create-AzAADDSJoinedFileshare.ps1' script, which has two sections: 1) Create storage for FSLogix, 2) Run the domain management code
+4. The Managment VM runs the **'CreateAADDSFileShare_ConfigureGP.ps1'** script, which has two sections: 1) Create storage for FSLogix, 2) Run the domain management code
 5. The domain management code does the following for the session hosts:
-    1. Creates a new GPO called **"WVD Session Host policy"**
+    1. Creates a new GPO called **"AVD Session Host policy"**
-    2. Creates a new OU called **"WVD Computers"**
+    2. Creates a new OU called **"AVD Computers"**
-    3. Links the WVD GPO to the WVD OU
+    3. Links the AVD GPO to the AVD OU
-    4. Restores a previous GP export, which imports a Startup script, and also copies that Startup script to the current location in SYSVOl policies
+    4. Restores a previous GP export, which imports a Startup script to the new GPO Startup folder
-    5. Moves only the WVD session host computer objects to the new WVD OU
+    5. Moves only the AVD session host computer objects to the new AVD OU
-    6. Invokes a command to each VM in the WVD OU, to immediately refresh Group Policy
+    6. Invokes a command to each VM in the AVD OU, to immediately refresh Group Policy
-    7. Invokes a command to each VM in the WVD OU, to reboot with a 5 second delay, so that the VMs can run the FSLogix startup script, which installs the FSLogix software.
+    7. Invokes a command to each VM in the AVD OU, to reboot with a 5 second delay
+    8. On restart, the AVD VMs will run the Virtual Desktop Optimization Tool available from Github.com.

 Now for the tip.
 If there is a particular setting that you do not want to apply, you could download a copy of the script **'Create-AzAADDSJoinedFileshare.ps1'**.
 Then you can customize the script file by editing out the line that applies a particular group policy setting that you may not want to apply to the WVD sessions host.
 An example will be listed just below.
 So that the WVD session hosts can be customized to your environment, you would then create an Azure storage container, set to anonymous access, then upload your script to that location.